 - Having to give up shelter or temporary safety for the unknown

-- Having to take only the resources one can carry and leave the rest
+- Having to take only what the character can carry and leave the rest…

 Roadblocks Which Could Prevent This Goal from Being Achieved:

-- Losing one’s way in the dark if one’s light source goes out
+- The character losing their way in the dark when their light source goes out

-- Reinforcements being called in to help (guards, police, trackers, etc.)
+- Reinforcements being called in by the enemy (guards, police, trackers, etc.)

-- A guard whose loyalty can’t be bought
+- Being assigned to a guard whose loyalty can’t be bought

 Possible Fallout For the Protagonist if This Goal Is Not Met:

-- Running out of a necessity if one cannot get free (food, water. air)
+- Running out of a necessity (food, water. air) while planning the escape

-- Finding oneself in an even more dire predicament (if a roof collapses, if one gets wedged into a pipe and can’t move, etc.)
+- Landing in an even more dire predicament while trying to get away (when a roof collapses, getting wedged in a pipe, etc.)

 - …